 Lars and the Real Girl (2007)

 Lars (Ryan Gosling) is an awkwardly shy young man in a small nothern town who finally brings the girl of his dreams to his brother and sister-in-law’s home.
 The only problem is that she’s not real–she’s a sex doll Lars ordered off the internet.
-But sex is not what Lars has in mind, but rather a deep, meaningful relationship with the new woman in his life.
+However, sex isn’t what Lars has in mind, but rather a deep, meaningful relationship with the new woman in his life.
 His sister-in-law is worried for him, his brother thinks he’s nuts, but eventually the entire town goes along with his delusion in support of this sweet-natured young man they’ve always loved.

 Mr. Brooks (2007)